A Short History of the World

 "Our people, with or without your decree, shall be free," she stated to him.
 She bowed and withdrew from the court.
 Notice had been served.
 The Taurac civil war had begun.

 It puffed and thrummed and inside water and steam roiled with pent-up energy.
 Then, with the great thunk of a lever in the pilot-house being thrown, the vast lump of metal came to life.
 Slowly, it made its way along the forged steel tracks.
-Though none there truly understood the importance of what had been created (not even its inventors), with this simple demonstration, the age of steam roared to life.

 Since a time before memory, the Lurniage had served.
 It was what they did.
 It was all they knew.
-And then, almost a thousand years ago, they had for the first time, glimpsed something else.
+And then, almost a thousand YA, they had for the first time, glimpsed something else.
 Peoples of different races.
 Peoples who worked together.
 Peoples to whom none were slave or master.
 And in that moment, a thought had struck and started to grow.
-Then, 37 years ago, a single act of defiance by a single Lurniage had begun a fight against their masters.
+Then, 37 YA, a single act of defiance by a single Lurniage had begun a fight against their masters.
 The internal strife had seen the decimation of the Henagon, and the loss of life on both sides was such to make a Taurac poet weep.

 Now, around the broken remains of the Skytree Utherien'Linshariall, an accord was being reached.
 The Morund collective were giving up the historic lands of the Remin to the Lurniage.
 In Carinerino, aided by the Humans, they'd make a new home.